 CLOSE SEARCH

 Convertible loans often come with onerous terms and can result in future dilution of ownership and loss of control over the company.
 This is because the lender will often receive shares in the company at a discount to the next funding round price, or based on a valuation cap.
 If the company’s valuation increases significantly, this can lead to substantial dilution for the founder and existing shareholders.
-Over time, this can result in the borrower losing a controlling interest in the business, especially if the company raises multiple rounds of funding or if the loan is converted into a large equity stake.

 The lender may even demand board representation or influence over strategic decisions, such as the direction of the company, acquisitions, or exits.
 This shift in control can be particularly problematic for founders who want to maintain control of their business’s future direction.